 The foremost practitioners of these techniques are Research Temple Pytheas [Rename Faction], but they are available for anyone to learn.

 The following Ability Focuses are added to this setting.
 They are available only by specific background choices, or by specialized training, with the exception of Unknown.

 - Communication (Aesthegeny) - The inducement of sensations, emotions, memories, or thoughts into other minds.

 - Communication (Unknown) - Opening one's psyche to serve as a medium for thoughtforms, to read minds and communicate telepathically.

 - Constitution (Somatokyriarchy) - The inscription of sigils on the body, combined with meditative self-mastery, leading to superhuman abilities.

-- Intelligence (Unknown) - What we might call Sigil Magick.
+- Intelligence (Hyperscription) - What we might call Sigil Magick.
 The creation and imbuement of powerful sigils.